DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-14 Narrative Designer Meeting Notes.md

 - Shadows are also too soft, look into getting hard shadows
 - Scarf too flowy
 	- Too many polys for scarf?
+- Make enemies cooler.
+The designs of the enemies themselves